martynas199/EliteBooker-frontend/ADMIN_BEAUTICIAN_LINK_UI.md

 ### 1. Visual Link Creation

 - **Searchable Admin List**: Filter admins by name or email
-- **Searchable Beautician List**: Filter specialists by name or email
+- **Searchable Specialist List**: Filter specialists by name or email
 - **Visual Selection**: Click to select from scrollable lists
 - **Link Status**: Shows if an admin is already linked to another specialist
 - **Confirmation**: Displays preview of the link before creating